tianyuG/celestial-garden/README.md

 ### Over-the-Air (OTA) Firmware Update

-_This is currently an experimental feature and can be disabled by unset the `ENABLE_OTA` macro._
+_This is currently an experimental feature and can be disabled by unsetting the `ENABLE_OTA` macro._

-This can be done on a computer that is directly connected to the switch.
+The preferred way to update the firmware is by using USB connection ,but over-the-air firmware update can also be done on a computer that is directly connected to the switch.
 Wait until Arduino is fully boot up (when the lightstrip turns all white), and select the correct Arduino board in _Tools > Port_.
 In addition to normal Serial ports section (if one is connected), there will be a Network ports section.
 Select the correct board and upload firmware.

 If you have difficulties identifying the board, you can use the [`/pod[ID]/ident` OSC Message](OSC_MESSAGES.md#r-ident).

 ## Terminologies